Sony Digital Audio Disc Corporation

-Sony Digital Audio Disc Corporation (Sony DADC) is a manufacturer of CDs, DVDs, UMDs, and Blu-ray Discs, operating numerous plants worldwide.
+Sony Digital Audio Disc Corporation is a manufacturer of CDs, DVDs, UMDs, and Blu-ray Discs, operating numerous plants worldwide.
 While primarily serving Sony Music Entertainment-owned record labels, Sony Pictures Home Entertainment, and Sony Interactive Entertainment, it also produces discs for other labels, home entertainment distributors, and video game publishers.

 History

 Sony DADC's first plant, located in Terre Haute, IN, opened on May 2, 1983, and produced its first CD, Bruce Springsteen's Born in the U.S.A., in September 1984.
 It was the first CD manufacturer in the United States and serves as the company's principal CD manufacturing facility and its research and development center.

 The plant was initially a subsidiary of CBS/Sony Group, but Sony acquired CBS's stake in October 1985.

 When Sony bought CBS Records in 1988, it acquired the company's manufacturing facilities, some of which later became part of Sony DADC.
 These included plants in Pitman, NJ (closed in 2011), Terre Haute, IN; Toronto, Ontario, Canada (closed in 2011); Mexico City (closed 2015); Salzburg, Austria; Mumbai, India; and Manaus, Brazil.
 These plants were originally manufacturers of vinyl gramophone records, later transitioning to CD manufacturing: Pitman in 1988, Manaus in 1992, and Toronto and Mexico City in 1994.

 LaserDiscs, primarily 12-inch prints of feature films and concerts, were manufactured by Sony DADC in the 1980s and 1990s.
 Some of the laserdiscs made at DADC exhibit laser rot more than those from other manufacturers.

 Sony DADC currently manufactures the majority of CDs sold in the United States.
 In November 2008, the company acquired the American disc-manufacturing capabilities of Glenayre Technologies, which manufactured discs for Universal Music Group.
 In the summer of 2009, the company assumed the physical distribution of EMI's North American operations.
 This left WEA as the only major label whose discs were not manufactured by the company, as its discs were manufactured by the operations of the former WEA Manufacturing that were sold to Cinram.

 On August 8, 2011, a Sony DADC distribution center in Enfield was destroyed during the 2011 England riots.
 The warehouse was used by independent music distributor PIAS Entertainment Group to distribute CDs, LPs, and DVDs for over 100 European independent labels.
 The total stock loss in the fire was reported to be between 3.5 million and 25 million units.